 Assumptions get easier as you go.
 Three years of forecasting will give you a great idea of how things tend to pan out and will help you put preventative measures in place.

-– Hannah Dawson, CEO & Founder of Futrli
+– Hannah Dawson, CEO and Founder of Futrli

 Regular forecasting and clear communication will give you a better relationship with investors and staff.
 They’ll be more in the loop and the stress of the unknown is reduced.

 While profit is important, to keep your business going you need to put a focus on your cashflow.
 An accurate cashflow forecast will help you identify potential issues that might come up in the year ahead.

 Forecasting is a great way to minimise your costs, reduce stock when busy spells fluctuate, agree on a suitable payment plan with suppliers, and keep a handle on whether you need to maximise (or even minimise) your sales volumes and margins.

 Updating your cash flow forecast on a daily basis gives you an edge over your competitors.
 Having a good knowledge of your cash position can save your business – extreme outside factors are often waiting around the corner to disrupt the harmony in any business so forecasting will let you know when you’ll need to pull a few more sales in a given time period.

 Most importantly, when business is good, you know exactly why so you can pinpoint your reaction.
 Don’t think of forecasting as just a way to protect yourself from risk.
 It can also be the shot in the arm your business needs to go from good to great.

 Looking backwards at figures may feel more natural when preparing future figures but it’s not the best way of working.
 Looking to the future, and using the present to help you do it, is going to give you the best idea of where you’re going.
 While last year’s actuals will be of some use, it’s best to look where you’re going, not where you’ve been.